emilwallner/Screenshot-to-code/README.md

 ---

-**A detailed tutorial covering the code in this repository:** [Turning design mockups into code with deep learning](https://blog.floydhub.com/Turning-design-mockups-into-code-with-deep-learning/).
+**A detailed tutorial covering the code in this repository:** [Turning design mockups into code with deep learning](https://medium.freecodecamp.org/how-you-can-train-an-ai-to-convert-your-design-mockups-into-html-and-css-cc7afd82fed4).

 The neural network is built in three iterations.
 Starting with a Hello World version, followed by the main neural network layers, and ending by training it to generalize.

 The models are based on Tony Beltramelli's [pix2code](https://github.com/tonybeltramelli/pix2code), and inspired by Airbnb's [sketching interfaces](https://airbnb.design/sketching-interfaces/), and Harvard's [im2markup](https://github.com/harvardnlp/im2markup).

 Note: only the Bootstrap version can generalize on new design mock-ups.
 It uses 16 domain-specific tokens which are translated into HTML/CSS.
+It has a 97% accuracy (BLEU 4-ngram greedy search).
 This version can be trained on a few GPUs.
 The raw HTML version has potential to generalize, but is still unproven and requires a few hundred GPUs to train.

 A quick overview of the process: